rasaalikonyte/project-registration-form/README.md

 # project-registration-form
-Welcome to the Project Registratio Form repository.
+Welcome to the Project Registration Form repository.
 This project is focused on automation testing using Cypress.

 ## Table of Contents